Taocent/ComposeRichEditor/README.md

 [中文文档](./README.zh-CN.md)

+If you want to try out the component on the webpage, you can click[Website](https://richeditor.taocent.com)

 ComposeRichEditor is a Compose Multiplatform rich text editor library for Android, iOS, Desktop, and Web.
 It provides a plain rich text editor, a block-based rich text editor, rich text formatting, custom emoji rendering, hyperlink support, table editing, smart paste, JSON serialization, and cross-platform editor UI components.

 > Status: `0.1.0-alpha01` is available on Maven Central.
 APIs may still change before a stable release.